ClickHouse/ClickHouse/docs/en/query_language/select.md

 The `SAMPLE` clause allows for approximated query processing.

-When data sampling is using, the query is not performed on all the data, but only on a certain fraction of data (sample).
+When data sampling is enabled, the query is not performed on all the data, but only on a certain fraction of data (sample).
 For example, if you need to calculate statistics for all the visits, it is enough to execute the query on the 1/10 fraction of all the visits and then multiply the result by 10.

 Approximated query processing can be useful in the following cases: